Abhishek17ak/My_Projects/Hybrid KAN-HNN System/README.md

 ---

 ## Medium Article
-Learn more about the story behind this research: https://medium.com/@abhishek.kalugade17/beyond-neural-networks-how-i-built-a-physics-inspired-ai-to-model-the-universe-8f59e0b7856b(#)
+Learn more about the story behind this research: [Read on Medium](https://medium.com/@abhishek.kalugade17/beyond-neural-networks-how-i-built-a-physics-inspired-ai-to-model-the-universe-8f59e0b7856b)

 ---